Vickery Meadow, Dallas: Health care

-The Presbyterian Hospital of Dallas is located in Vickery Meadow.
+Texas Health Hospital is located in Vickery.
 The hospital, which opened in 1966, has 866 beds and around 1,200 physicians.
-The hospital is the largest business within Vickery Meadow.
+The hospital is the largest business within Vickery.

+Many other medical and healthcare businesses are located in Vickery and in the Medical Business District of Midtown Improvement District, at complexes including Woodhill, Pecan Creek and in office buildings at the corners of Greenville Avenue and Walnut Hill.